SerSaumy/ShortsBot/README.md

 #### A. Google Cloud & YouTube API Setup

-This gives the bot the "key" to talk to YouTube.

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/) and log in.
 2. Create a **New Project** (e.g., "My Shorts Uploader").
 3. In the search bar, find and **Enable** the **"YouTube Data API v3"**.